 The Trust is led by an external management team that has the requisite range of experience required to acquire, finance, operate, maintain, and grow a diverse portfolio of real estate assets across Canada.
-Management has substantial experience successfully managing multi-tenant residential, multi-tenant and single tenant industrial, net lease convenience & standalone retail, MHC and core service provider professional space real estate assets and possesses a broad network of relationships and financing experience that they believe will aid it in identifying and closing accretive acquisitions.
+Management has substantial experience successfully managing multi-tenant residential, multi-tenant and single tenant industrial, Net Lease Convenience & Standalone Retail, MHC and office space real estate assets and possesses a broad network of relationships and financing experience that they believe will aid it in identifying and closing accretive acquisitions.
 The Trust also benefits from the reputation, commitment, and stability of Management.

 The Trust is managed by a group of dedicated real estate professionals with expertise in several complementary disciplines in the real estate field, including finance and property management; acquisitions and dispositions; development and joint ventures; strategic planning; mortgage banking; capital markets; and financial reporting and public disclosure.
-The nature and extent of the experience of each of the executive officers of FCPT in the real estate industry is outlined below.
+The nature and extent of the experience of each of the Officers of FCPT in the real estate industry is outlined below.